Apprentice Boys of Derry

-The Apprentice Boys of Derry is a Protestant fraternal society with a worldwide membership of over 10,000, founded in 1814 and based in the city of Derry, Northern Ireland.
-There are branches in Ulster and elsewhere in Ireland, Scotland, England, Australia and Toronto, Canada.
-The society aims to commemorate the 1689 Siege of Derry when Catholic James II of England and Ireland and VII of Scotland laid siege to the walled city, which was at the time a Protestant stronghold.
-Apprentice Boys parades once regularly led to virulent opposition from the city's Irish nationalist majority, but recently a more conciliatory approach has taken place and now the parades are virtually trouble-free.
-The 2014 'Shutting of the Gates' parade was described as "the biggest in years" and was violence-free.
+The Apprentice Boys of Derry are a Protestant fraternal society founded in 1814 and based in the city of Derry, Northern Ireland.
+Outside Northern Ireland, there are branches in Scotland, England, the Republic of Ireland, Australia and Canada.
+In 2021, the society had over 10,000 members worldwide, with membership open to Protestant men only.
+The society aims to commemorate the 1689 Siege of Derry, a failed attempt by the Catholic James II to capture the city, which was at the time a Protestant stronghold.
+Apprentice Boys parades once regularly led to virulent opposition from the city's Catholic majority, but recently a more conciliatory approach has taken place and now the parades are virtually trouble-free.
+The 2014 "Shutting of the Gates" parade was described as "the biggest in years" and was violence-free.

 Siege of Derry

-The siege of Derry began in December 1688 when 13 apprentice boys shut the gates of the city against a regiment of twelve hundred Jacobite soldiers, commanded by the Roman Catholic, Alexander Macdonnell, Earl of Antrim, which was immediately withdrawn.
+The siege of Derry began in December 1688 when 13 apprentice boys shut the gates of the city against a regiment of twelve hundred Jacobite soldiers, commanded by the Roman Catholic Alexander Macdonnell, Earl of Antrim, which was immediately withdrawn.
 Retaliatory action passed to the Duke of Tyrconnel who assembled a large but poorly ordered Jacobite force commanded by Sir Richard Hamilton to march north against the Ulster Protestants.
 The deposed King James II, who had travelled from France to Ireland in March, took charge with the aid of two French generals.
-Arriving at the gates of Derry on 18 April 1689, he was greeted by a cry of "No Surrender!"
+Arriving at the gates of Derry on 18 April 1689, he was greeted by a cry of "No surrender!"
 The siege was lifted on 28 July 1689 (Old Style) when two armed merchant ships, the Mountjoy and the Phoenix, sailed up the River Foyle to breach a timber boom which had been stretched across the river, blocking supplies to the city.
 The ships' approach was covered against the Jacobite besiegers by cannon fire from the frigate HMS Dartmouth, under Captain (and future Admiral) John Leake.
 The Mountjoy rammed and broke the barricading boom at Culmore fort and the ships moved in, unloading many tons of food to relieve the siege.
 Three days later, the besieging forces burned their camps and departed.
 It was reported that some 4,000 people (about half the population of the city) had died of starvation or injury.
 Many had been forced to eat dogs, horses and rats.